wnfs-wg/spec/spec/private-wnfs.md

 }
 ```

-### Merge
+## 4.5 Merge

-`: Array<PrivateForest> -> PrivateForest`
+`merge : Array<PrivateForest> -> PrivateForest`

-The private forest forms a join-semilattice with the `merge` ($\land$) function as the semilattice operation:
+The private forest forms a join-semilattice via the `merge` ($\land$) operation. `merge` is thus:
-The merge operation is
-- associative: $(a \land b) \land c = a \land (b \land c)$
+- [Associative](https://en.wikipedia.org/wiki/Associative_property): $(a \land b) \land c = a \land (b \land c) $
-- commutative: $a \land b = b \land a$
+- [Commutative](https://en.wikipedia.org/wiki/Commutative_property): $a \land b = b \land a$
-- idempotent: $a \land a = a$
+- [Idempotent](https://en.wikipedia.org/wiki/Idempotence): $a \land a = a$

-The merge operation has an identity element which is the empty HAMT.
+The identity element is the empty HAMT.

-It is sufficient to describe a two-way merge function, as it can be extended to an $n$-ary algorithm by reducing the array of forests using the two-way merge.
-However, an implementation may decide to implement a more efficient $n$-ary merge.
+These properties are very helpful in the case of an n-ary merge: the merge may be performed in any order, and either in a simple pipeline or with a more sophisticated merge mechanism.

-When the two `PrivateForest`s to merge have the same CID, they're equal and thus nothing has to be done.
-This gives the merge algorithm the idempotence property.
+Merklization is also helpful for performance.
+When the two `PrivateForest`s being merged have the same CID, they're equal and thus nothing has to be done (thanks to idempotence).
+This also applies recursively: if a HAMT branch or leaf have the same CID, treat both as one node (idempotence).

 Otherwise, merge the HAMT `Node`s of each `PrivateForest` together recursively.
 At each level:
 - Find the difference between the `Node` bitmasks.
 The resulting bitmask is simply the binary-or of the input bitmasks.
 - Figure out which children one `Node` adds over the other.
-Keep the superset of both sets of children.
+Keep the superset of both sets of children (this is an additive merge)
 - Recursively apply this algorithm on matching pairs of children nodes, unless they have the same CID.
-- When merging buckets of values, merge them by matching keys in the bucket entries.
+- When merging buckets of values, match the keys in the bucket entries.
 Merge the values of matching keys by merging the CID lists using set semantics and keep the CID list sorted.
 Key-value pairs that only appear in one of the inputs are kept as-is.
-If the bucket gets bigger than the normal bucket size, split the bucket into its own node, as per its normal splitting semantics.
+If the bucket gets bigger than the normal bucket size, split the bucket into its own node, as per its normal splitting semantics described earlier in the document.

+### 4.5.1 Blind Merge

-The private forest merge algorithm thus works completely on the encrypted layer and can be done by a third party that doesn't have read access to the private file system at all.
-However, there is some complexity involved when reading files.
-It's possible multiple "conflicting" file writes exist at a single revision.
-In these cases, we need to do some simple tie-breaking and may just choose the smallest CID.
+The private forest merge algorithm functions completely at the encrypted data layer, and MAY be performed by a third party that doesn't have read access to the private file system at all.
+As a trade off, this pushed some complexity to read-time.
+It is possible for multiple "conflicting" file writes to exist at a single revision.
+In these cases, some tie-breaking MUST be performed, and is up to the reader.
+Tie breaking MAY be as simple as choosing the smallest CID.

+ [^1]: See [`rationale/hamt.md`](/rationale/hamt.md) for more information.